Expert: Biden's speech started with strengths, shifted to plans

-President Joe Biden’s addressed socially-distanced, mask-wearing members of Congress for more than an hour Wednesday night, touching on themes of jobs for the middle and lower class, and keeping any post-pandemic recovery going.
+President Joe Biden addressed socially-distanced, mask-wearing members of Congress for more than an hour Wednesday night, touching on themes of jobs for the middle and lower class, and keeping any post-pandemic recovery going.

 “It was an effective speech,” said G. Terry Madonna, senior fellow for political affairs, Millersville University, “even if you don’t agree with what he said.”